sriharshamvs/Nodejs_Boilerplate/README.md

 ### Performing CRUD operations using POSTMAN
 We are perfoming CRUD operations using Postman applications.
 Follow as shown in Images
 ##### Create
-* Use POST method to create a entry in DB.
+* Use POST method to create a entry in DB
 * Enter *username, age, mobileNumber*
 ![Create](blob/images/Create.png)

 ##### Read
-* Use GET method to create a entry in DB.
+* Use GET method to create a entry in DB
 * Enter *id* to be read
 ![Read](blob/images/Read.png)

 ##### Update
-* Use PUT method to create a entry in DB.
+* Use PUT method to create a entry in DB
 * Enter *username, age, mobileNumber*
 ![Update](blob/images/Update.png)

 ##### Delete
-* Use DELETE method to create a entry in DB.
+* Use DELETE method to create a entry in DB
 * Enter *id* to be deleted
 ![Delete](blob/images/Delete.png)